nspool/RoboNeko/README.md

 ### macOS

-This has been tested with Xcode 9 with CMake 3.9.4.
+This has been tested with Xcode 15.4 with CMake 3.29.3 and SDL 2.30.3.

 Download the SDL2.framework and drag it into /Library/Frameworks/.
+Alternatively, install libSDL2 from Homebrew.

     git clone https://github.com/nspool/RoboNeko.git
     cd RoboNeko && mkdir build && cd build